- Staff

 Jalisa Gilmore

-Jalisa Gilmore (she/her) (jalisa@groundworkusa.org) is Groundwork USA’s Senior Manager of Environmental Justice Programs.
-In her role, she is responsible for supporting the implementation of equity-centered strategies for addressing legacies of injustice and creating green, healthy neighborhood environments in communities across the nation.
+Jalisa Gilmore (she/her) is responsible for supporting the implementation of community-centered strategies for building healthier neighborhoods in communities across the nation.

-Before joining the Groundwork USA team, Jalisa worked for the NYC Environmental Justice Alliance, a non-profit city-wide membership network linking grassroots organizations from low-income neighborhoods and communities of color in their struggle for environmental justice.
-Her work primarily focused on understanding the impacts of climate change in frontline communities and uplifting community-led solutions, as well as leading and supporting community-based participatory research in NYC’s environmental justice communities.
+Before joining the Groundwork USA team, Jalisa worked for the NYC Environmental Justice Alliance.
+Her work primarily focused on understanding the impacts of climate change in frontline communities and uplifting community-led solutions, as well as leading and supporting community-based participatory research in NYC communities.
 Jalisa holds a B.S. in Environmental Sciences from SUNY Albany and an MPH in Environmental Health Sciences from Columbia University, specializing in the human health impacts of climate change.

-Jalisa enjoys spending time with her family and friends trying new restaurants and exploring parks in NYC where she’s lived for the past seven years.
+Jalisa enjoys spending time with her family and friends trying new restaurants and exploring parks.
 She is also an avid reader and enjoys staying active, from taking dance classes to long runs.

 Close